gbv/pica-patch/specification.md

 ### Patch

-Unconditionally add field 021Awith one subfield \$aand value A book to a record, unless the record already has field021Awith exactely this value:
+Unconditionally add field `021A`with one subfield `$a` and value `A book` to a record, unless the record already has field021Awith exactely this value:

 ~~~
 + 021A $aA book
 ~~~

-Same as above but cancel with an error if the record to be patched does not have field `003@` with only subfield `0`having value 1234:
+Same as above but reject patch with an error if the record to be patched does not have field `003@` with only subfield `0`having value `1234`:

 ~~~
   003@ $01234
 + 021A $aA book
 ~~~

-Replace content field 021Aor give a warning if current content is not as
+Replace content field `021A` or reject patch if current content is not as
 expected:

 ~~~